leonjvr/pvt-ssh-github/README.md

 source ~/.bashrc
 ```

+## Features of the Setup

+- Generates an Ed25519 SSH key (more secure than RSA)
+- Properly configures SSH with the correct permissions
+- Sets up a dedicated Host entry for GitHub to avoid SSH key conflicts
+- Creates a helper script to automatically load keys at login
+- Ensures proper file permissions for security

-This README provides all the necessary instructions for generating and using SSH keys with GitHub, ensuring a smooth setup process.
+This setup provides all the necessary components for generating and using SSH keys with GitHub, ensuring a smooth and secure setup process.